What is a Holter monitor?

 heart.
 This keeps blood flowing the way it should.
 An ECG records these impulses to

-show how fast the heart is beating, the rhythm of the heart beats (steady or irregular),
+show how fast the heart is beating, and the rhythm of the heartbeats (steady or irregular).

 Your healthcare provider may request a Holter monitor ECG if you have symptoms, such

-as dizziness, fainting, low blood pressure, ongoing fatigue (tiredness), and palpitations
+as dizziness, fainting, low blood pressure, ongoing tiredness, or palpitations and

-Certain arrhythmias (abnormal heart rhythms) may occur only now and then.
-Or, they
+Certain abnormal heart rhythms may occur only now and then.
+Or, they may occur only

-provider might request a Holter monitor to get a better chance of capturing any abnormal
+a Holter monitor to get a better chance of catching any abnormal heartbeats or rhythms

 You will get instructions on how long you will need to wear the monitor (usually 24